stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 * Check galera environment state
 * RabbitMQ availability

-Savanna and Murano tests are included in Platform Tests and are described in the next section.
+Sahara and Murano tests are included in Platform Tests and are described in the next section.

 .. _platform-tests-label: